ofiwg/ofi-guide/OFIGuide.md

 A poll set is a collection of event queues, completion queues, and counters.
 Applications use a poll set to check if a new completion event has arrived on any of its associated objects.
 When events occur infrequently or to one of several completion reporting objects, using a poll set can improve application efficiency by reducing the number of calls that the application makes into the libfabric provider.
 The use of a poll set should be considered by apps that use at least two completion reporting structures, and it is likely that checking them will find that no new events have occurred.

-A wait set is similar to a poll set, and is often be used in conjunction with one.
+A wait set is similar to a poll set, and is often used in conjunction with one.
 In ideal implementations, a wait set is associated with a single wait object, such as a file descriptor.
 All event / completion queues and counters associated with the wait set will be configured to signal that wait object when an event occurs.
 This minimizes the system resources that are necessary to support applications waiting for events.

 ## Poll Set